zeppe-lin/trinity-extra-theme/README.md

 OVERVIEW
 ========

-This directory contains trinity-extra-theme, configuration files for various software.
+This repository contains trinity-extra-theme, configuration files for various software.
 The purpose of these files is to approximate the look and feel of the [trinity-gtk-theme][1].

 [1]: https://github.com/zeppe-lin/trinity-gtk-theme